Gertjan423/KHC/README.md

     + `HsTypes.hs`: Source language abstract syntax.
     + `HsParser.hs`: A simple parser.
     + `HsRenamer.hs`: The renamer.
-    + `HsTypeChecker.hs`: The type inference algorithm with translation to System F, as explained in the paper.
+    + `HsTypeChecker.hs`: The type inference algorithm with translation to System F.
-    + `Conditions.hs`: The implementation of the `nonambig` condition, as explained in the paper.
+    + `Conditions.hs`: The implementation of the `nonambig` condition.

   * Backend
     + `FcTypes.hs`: The abstract syntax of System F with datatypes and recursive let bindings.